Astig-1982/The-Exoplanet-Project/README.md

 ### Project Goals

 The app is designed as a simple to use guide to exoplanets.
-The main goal is to provide the user the possibiliy to have her/his own list where she/he can add their prefered exoplanets in order to keep track of them as they are confirmed, and also to add any exoplanets that have been confirmed so far.
+The main goal is to provide the user the possibiliy to have her/his own list where she/he can add their prefered exoplanets in order to keep track of them as they are officially confirmed by NASA, ESA, .. and many others authorized entities, and also to add any of these exoplanets to their favourites list.
 To kick things off, a list with 12 of the most relevant exoplanets confirmed up date will be provided.
 From there, the user is free to add any of the planets to her/his list.
-To make things a bit more interesting, the user will also have the possibility to check her/his weight on any of the exoplanets added, if ever, hypothetically, will have the chance to end up on one of them :)
+To make things a bit more interesting, the user will also have the possibility to check her/his weight on any of the exoplanets added, if ever, hypothetically (or not), will have the chance to end up on one of them.

 ### User Goals

 * An app that serves as a guide to relevant confirmed exolanets.
 * Possibility to add any new prefered exoplanet to her/his own list.
-* Possibility to delete any new prefered exoplanet to her/his own list.
+* Possibility to delete any new prefered exoplanet from her/his own list.
-* Possibility to see the planets arranged depending on different properties (eg. type, size).
+* Possibility to have the planets displayed in the list depending on some of their different properties (eg. type, size).
-* Navbar availabe across and throughout all sections for a quick and easy navigation on the website.
+* Navbar available across and throughout all sections for a quick and easy navigation on the website.
 * A way to follow the developer on social media for the latest updated.
 * Responsive interaction with the website on desktop, table and mobile.